hct-ux/preact-netlify/content/blog/introduction.md

 date: 2019-09-07T05:42:28.441Z
 in_navigation: true
 nav_order: 1
-subtitle: Our design system, 'Foundation', is your single source of truth for digital product design at GBG.
+subtitle: Our design system "Foundation" is your single source of truth for digital product design at GBG.
 Our web component library aligns with GBG's design principles, branding and accessibility best practices.
 cover: ""